Let's see how we can alter a game's logic in part 3 of my Neo Geo ROM hacking guide.

 001032: 1039 0010 FD9C move.b $10fd9c.l, D0

-So it nots the input on the next line (that flips all the bits), then writes it off into memory somewhere (move.b D0, (-$5da4,a5)), nots it again, flipping all the bytes back, ands it with whatever is in D2, saves that value off somewhere, moves a couple more bytes around, then reads $10fd9c into D0.
+So it nots the input on the next line (that flips all the bits), then writes it off into memory somewhere (move.b D0, (-$5da4,a5)), nots it again, flipping all the bits back, ands it with whatever is in D2, saves that value off somewhere, moves a couple more bytes around, then reads $10fd9c into D0.

 Turns out $10fd9c is BIOS_P2CURRENT.
 So it's probably safe to assume it's done with player one's input as it has moved onto player 2 (even though player 2 isn't currently playing.
 This routine is the main gameplay input routine for all game types).